overlookinfra/scavenger-hunt-instructions/README.md

 The game facilitator will post & pin a welcome message.
 To start the game, simply add a 🔍 reaction (`:mag:`) to that message.
 You'll get a message with your machine login details from Slackbot.
-Maybe you already did that and followed the link...
+Maybe you already did that and followed the link here! 🤔

 ## Logging in to your environment